75 Years After Auschwitz Liberation, Survivors Urge World To Remember

 Like Iwanska, she travels to Germany twice a year to speak to young people about her memories of the camp.

 "Those children will grow up one day and they will be the ones deciding about how to rule the world," she says.
-"It is important [to talk about it] in order to develop the conviction that war is not a good thing, in order to seek peace and try to talk about it, in order to think that it is us who are responsible for this earth and for passing it on, undamaged, to the next generations."
+"It is important [to talk about it] in order to develop the conviction that war is not a good thing, in order to seek peace and try to talk about it, in order to think that it is us who are responsible for this Earth and for passing it on, undamaged, to the next generations."

 Grzegorz Sokol contributed to this report from Warsaw and Austin Davis contributed from Berlin.